Prostitution in Russia: Child prostitution, foreign prostitutes, and the trafficking of women

 Human smugglers coerced Vietnamese women to work in brothels in Moscow.
 Mostly other Vietnamese people patronize them.
 In one incident the smugglers seized the Vietnamese women's travel papers and tricked them by telling them that a textile factory was going to hire them.
 The manager of the Vietnamese brothel may have been on friendly terms with Vietnamese Embassy staff since the managers caught a brothel runaway after Vietnamese Embassy was contacted by her.
 The Russian police could not manage to stop the prostitution because one of the managers of the Vietnamese brothel was a family member of the Vietnamese embassy staff employee.
 The number of involuntary Vietnamese prostitutes numbers in the thousands.
 Russia-based brothels are destinations via China for Vietnamese girls who were forced into the sex trade by human smugglers.

 A Vietnamese American woman, Hui Danh, sought help to extract from the Moscow Brothel her younger sister Huynh Thi Be-Huong.
 The effort by Hui Danh was successful in having the brothel release those specific 15 Vietnamese women.
 A teenager who was only aged 16 was among the 15 forced prostitutes.

 The Vietnamese woman who ran the brothel was Thuy An and she was family to the Vietnamese embassy employee Nguyen Dong Trieu.
 The forced prostitutes were hit by their female manager Thuy An.

 Three Vietnamese women returned to the city of Ho Chi Minh after they were tricked into going to Russia for prostitution by another woman.

 Vietnamese women were tricked into prostitution in Russia by a Vietnamese woman named Le Thi Tham.

-Sretensky Monastery's grounds had prostitutes working in its vicinity.